Strategy of Breakthrough for Health and Wealth

 Application:

-In your body, the constraint is usually metabolic bottlenecks: impaired circulation or mitochondrial fatigue.
+In the body, the constraint is usually due to metabolic bottlenecks, such as impaired circulation or mitochondrial fatigue.
 Remove it through fasting, nitric oxide foods, and oxygenation, and the system accelerates.

 Just as Amazon freed cash flow by getting paid before paying vendors, your body can free energy flow by burning stored fat before refueling.